davidfq/named-web-colors/README.md

 // solid color mixing the input one with white as background getColorName('#0041621A', true) // 'mystic'

-// mixing default option can be disabled (alpha channel ignored) getColorName('#0041621A', true, false) // 'astronaut-blue'
+// white color as background option can be disabled (alpha channel ignored) getColorName('#0041621A', true, false) // 'astronaut-blue'
 ```